roots/bud/packages/@roots/bud-library/src/docs/README.md

-## Overview

-> Adds DLL caching support to `@roots/bud` projects.
-This can significantly improve build times for vendored dependencies which do not frequently change.

-## toc

 ## Summary

 `app.library` differs from `app.vendor` in that it doesn't just separate the vendored code from the application code, but actually stops the vendored assets from needing to be rebuilt at all.